Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

 ### General
 - New GUI for Reloaded settings has been added.
 Open the Reloaded settings with `F12` or `Ctrl+O` hotkeys.
+- Added new Lobby Room settings to change the map using previous/next arrows or a drop-down list with categories and search functionality.
+- A notification sound now plays when a player joins a game session.
+- Removed the restriction that prevented a host from starting a game when the other team had no players.
 - New console commands have been added.
 Open the console with the Tilde (~) or Backtick (\`) key and type `help` to see the list of available commands.
 Press the Escape key to close the console.
+- Players can type `!resign` in chat to forfeit the current round by eliminating their remaining lives.
 - Frame rate can now be configured through the Reloaded settings.
 - Frame timing has been improved to be more consistent and reduced input lag.
 - EAX will be automatically restored if the necessary entries are missing from the Windows Registry.
 - The voice chat sample rate has been increased from 8000Hz to 11025Hz, providing a slight improvement in quality.
 - The game will no longer continuously attempt to access the microphone when Windows denies access or when no microphone is connected, preventing performance issues.
+- The game will now cache the last profile's audio settings for use on the next boot.
 - ESRB Notice on startup has been disabled to speed up boot time.
 - The longer lobby music from the Xbox version has been restored.
 - Improved the format of the automated `ChaosTheory.log`.
 Sessions are now logged in UTC time instead of the PC's local time, ensuring consistent logs when sent to others.

 ### Input
+- Native controller support can now be enabled through the Reloaded settings.
+- Team-specific controls can now be configured for Spy and Mercenary.
 - Mouse input has been corrected to accurately read data at high polling rates, eliminating the need for 125 Hz polling rate.
 - Mouse input no longer has negative acceleration.
 - Mouse input has been improved for the Sticky Cam and Cam.
 Net. camera modes.
 - Mouse sensitivity is no longer tied to frame rate; switching between different frame rates should now feel identical.
 - Mouse sensitivity is now configured through the Reloaded settings.
+- Mouse sensitivity can now be configured independently for Spy and Mercenary.
 - Mouse sensitivity for the Spy Binoculars and Mercenary Sniper Mode can now be configured through the Reloaded settings.
+- Mouse sensitivity for the Spy Weapon Mode can now be configured through the Reloaded settings.
 - Mouse sensitivity for Sticky Camera and Cam.
 Net. modes can now be configured through the Reloaded settings.
 - Mouse sensitivity for the GUI menu cursor can now be configured through the Reloaded settings.
-- Spy Binoculars and Mercenary Sniper Mode can be configured to have matching horizontal and vertical sensitivity through the Reloaded settings.
-In legacy sniper mode, the game has a slower vertical sensitivity in these camera modes.
+- The vertical scale for Mercenary Sniper Mode can now be configured through the Reloaded settings.
+Originally, vertical sensitivity was fixed at 40.8% of horizontal sensitivity.
 - Sticky Cam and Cam.
 Net. zoom levels no longer break at higher frame rates.
 - Mouse input has been improved for the interactable spotlights on Missile Strike.
+- The Spy's lock-on snap when drawing the Shocker Gun can now be disabled through the Reloaded settings.

 ### Graphics
 - Screen resolutions are now read directly from the device driver, supporting any resolution that the hardware can handle.
 - Monitor's refresh rate will now automatically detect and apply the highest available setting.
-- Widescreen support has been added to prevent 16:9 aspect ratio from appearing stretched, configurable through the in-game console using `widescreen <true/false>` command or in `SCCT_Versus.config`.
+- Widescreen support has been added to prevent 16:9 aspect ratio from appearing stretched, configured through the Reloaded settings.
   - Mercenary field of view can be through the Reloaded settings.
 A value of `112.0` will preserve the same vertical view as 4:3 aspect ratio.
+- Redesigned the HUD to prevent stretching and provide native support for 16:9 aspect ratio.
 - Experimental borderless mode can be configured through the Reloaded settings, it is recommended to use this setting only with native resolution.
 - Shadow resolution can now be configured up to 16K resolution on supported GPUs through the Reloaded settings.
 - Texture filtering can now be configured through the Reloaded settings.